TAMUSHPE/tamushpe-guides/docs/personal-website3/Week-2/landing-page.md

 		</div>
 	</div>
 ```
 This is going to be it for html, but if you want to add your own flare to your landing page that is great!

-If we want to change our website aesthetically where should we go?
+### If we want to change our website aesthetically where should we go?

-...
+### ...

-### main.css! 🤭 (I want to believe you said that with me, but this ain't Dora the Explorer so we can move on.)
+### main.css! 🤭 (I want to believe you said that with me, but this isn't Dora the Explorer so we can move on.)

 In your main.css file let's add the following to the bottom: